-In Sweden, the municipalities, county councils and regions play an important role in the implementation as places and organizations where human rights must be respected, protected, fulfilled and promoted on a daily basis.
+In Sweden, the municipalities and regions play an important role in the implementation as places and organizations where human rights must be respected, protected, fulfilled and promoted on a daily basis.

 A number of surveys have revealed, however, that there is a need for increased understanding of how human rights commitments affect decision-making and the daily operations of local and regional authorities.

-In addition, since 2014 SALAR has an agreement with the Swedish government that focuses on strengthening the work on human rights in municipalities, county councils and regions.
+In addition, since 2014 SALAR has an agreement with the Swedish government that focuses on strengthening the work on human rights in municipalities and regions.

 Thank you for helping us!